 Bus Safety Requires Driver Training & Screening

-In the accidents listed earlier in this article, driver error or recklessness caused many of them.
+In the accidents listed earlier in this article, driver error or recklessness was often the cause.
 When a company hires drivers, they must ensure that they are qualified to drive a vehicle safely.
 Drivers must be adequately trained, so they have the knowledge and experience needed to operate their bus safely.
 Additionally, companies must make sure that drivers do not work under the influence of or alcohol and that they receive an adequate amount of rest.

 Bus Maintenance: Simple & Essential for Safety

 Finally, bus maintenance is one of the simplest yet often overlooked aspects of bus safety.
-Bus companies need to maintain the fleets which produce their profits.
+Bus companies need to invest in maintaining their fleets.
 Even though bus maintenance can increase operating costs, it prevents predictable accidents from mechanical failure from happening.
 Anytime a maintenance issue causes a bus accident, the owner of the vehicle is responsible for the injuries and deaths which result from it.

-What to Do After Suffering Because of a Bus Accident
+What to Do After a Bus Accident Injury

 If you’ve sustained injuries in a bus accident, it’s likely that someone could have prevented your suffering but failed to do so.
 No one should have to deal with the pressures of medical debt, time lost at work, and other financial struggles caused by bus accidents.
-If you need help, it is available from Arnold & Itkin.
+If you need help, call Arnold & Itkin.

 Call us today for a free consultation with a member of our team at (888) 493-1629.
-We never collect a fee unless we win results in a case.
+We never collect a fee unless we win.